Elvin-UCD/Elvin-UCD.github.io/README.md

 ## Education
 #### University of California, Davis - B.S.
-- Expected Graduation: June 2022
+- Graduation: June 2022
+- GPA: 3.86
-- Intended Major: Bachelor of Science in Computer Engineering - College of Engineering
+- Bachelor of Science in Computer Engineering - College of Engineering
-- Intended Minor: Technology Management - Graduate School of Management
+- Minor in Technology Management - Graduate School of Management
 - [Classes and Grades at UC Davis](/grades)

 #### University of California, Davis - M.S.
 - Expected Graduation: June 2023
-- Intended Degree: Master of Science in Computer Engineering - College of Engineering
+- Intended Degree: Master of Science in Electrical and Computer Engineering - College of Engineering

 ## Future Plans